-You get the most Amex EveryDay points value when you redeem for travel through the American Express website.
+You get the most Amex EveryDay points value when you redeem for travel through the Amex Travel website.
 Each Amex EveryDay point is worth a penny that way.
-On the other hand, if you redeem for merchandise through the American Express online mall, you’ll only get half a cent per point.
+You can also redeem points for other spending categories on the American Express website, where each point will be worth between 0.5 and 1 cent.

 Uber and NYC taxis: 1 cent